Interview with Dr. Christine MacDonald, Ph.D. on the Effects of Cyberbullying

 [OnlineMSWPrograms.com] For school social workers and people who want to get involved in larger anti-cyberbullying movements either in their community or nationally, do you have any recommendations as to how they engage in these movements?
 What organizations can school social workers, counselors, and other individuals join to address cyberbullying on a larger scale?

 [Professor MacDonald] While there are many anti-bullying and anti-cyberbullying movements and organizations, as a quick Internet search will demonstrate, I would encourage focusing on those with a research basis and those which have empirically supported systems of prevention and intervention.
 Often these can be located through other professional organizations.
-Two resources I would note:
+One resource I would note:

 Thank you Dr. Christine MacDonald for your time and insight into the psychological, social, emotional, and physical effects of cyberbullying.